 The RE Kansas South Facility includes a \$38 million term loan due 2031 and a \$21 million cash grant bridge loan due ten days after receipt of the cash grant.
 The term loan has an interest rate of 6 month LIBOR plus an applicable margin of 2.625% and increases by 0.25% every 4 years.
 The cash grant bridge loan had an interest rate of 1 month LIBOR plus an applicable margin of 2.00%.
 The term loan amortizes on a predetermined schedule and is secured by all of the assets of RE Kansas South.
 As described in Note 4, Property, Plant and Equipment, in April 2014, the Company received payment of \$21 million for the cash grant related to RE Kansas South and utilized the proceeds to repay the cash grant bridge loan.
-As of June 30, 2014, \$35 million was outstanding under the term loan and \$4 million of letters of credit were issued under the RE Kansas South Facility.
+As of September 30, 2014, \$36 million was outstanding under the term loan and \$4 million of letters of credit were issued under the RE Kansas South Facility.
+On September 26, 2014, RE Kansas South amended its credit agreement to change the interest rate to 6 month LIBOR plus 2.00% through September 30, 2019 and to 6 month LIBOR plus 2.250% thereafter.